 Vireo Health is a physician-founded, patient-focused company dedicated to providing best-in-class cannabis-based products and unrivaled care.
 We integrate best-in-class medical, scientific, and engineering practices into the cannabis industry.
-We are committed to creating safe, all-natural cannabis-based products and a compassionate patient experience.
-Pending the successful completion of four pending acquisitions, the Company will operate in 10 states — Minnesota, New York, Pennsylvania, Maryland, Ohio, Rhode Island, Arizona, Massachusetts, New Mexico and Puerto Rico.
+We are committed to creating safe, all-natural cannabis-based products, and a compassionate patient experience.

 Vireo Health cultivates the finest cannabis plants in environmentally-friendly greenhouses and produces pharmaceutical-grade cannabis extracts and other cannabis products in state-of-the-art labs.
-These products are sold through Vireo-owned dispensaries to qualifying patients in Minnesota, New York, Pennsylvania, Arizona, and New Mexico.
+These products are sold through Vireo-owned dispensaries to qualifying patients in Maryland, Minnesota, New Mexico, and New York.
 Vireo dispensaries employ teams of patient care experts and licensed pharmacists who help patients find the right solution for their needs.
-Vireo also distributes our products through third-party owned dispensaries in New York, Pennsylvania, Maryland, and Ohio.
+Vireo also distributes our products through third-party owned dispensaries in Maryland, Minnesota, New Mexico, and New York.

 The Vireo team is comprised of physicians, scientists, and horticulturists that have been successful in a variety of settings and bring a broad spectrum of experience in best practices and evidence-based medicine.